elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 The purpose of such mechanisms is to select automatically, based on the prediction context, which elements from a set of observations are relevant for the current prediction.
 For instance in NLP, one main task is language translation, which consists in given an input sentence in a language, to output its translation in another language.
 In this context, the set of elements is made of the words of the input sentence.
 At prediction time, the words from the output sentence are predicted sequentially.
 Attention mechanisms come from the observation that for a given predicted word, not every word in the input sentence is relevant.
 Therefore, attention mechanisms can be used to select which input words are relevant for every predicted word, making it possible to modify the input based on context.

 In trajectory prediction, attention mechanisms are used for taking into account two things: on one hand for social interactions, on the other hand for spatial interactions.
-In the case of social interactions, attention mechanisms are used to select which agents must be considered from the surrounding of the agent we want to predict the future position.
+In the case of social interactions, attention mechanisms are used to select which agents must be considered from the surrounding of the agent we want to predict the future position (or main agent).
 In the case of spatial interactions, attention mechanisms are used to select which physical part of the scene (based on a top-view image) might have an impact on the future trajectory of the agent.